Rae Lil Black: Personal life

-In March 2025, Istiqbal publicly announced her conversion to Islam following a 2024 visit to Malaysia, where she was reportedly deeply influenced by the culture and religious environment, particularly in Kuala Lumpur.
-She also changed her name to Nuray Istiqbal.
-Her conversion garnered mixed reaction from netizens, ranging from support from Muslim communities to skepticism from some fans.
+In October 2024, Istiqbal posted TikTok videos of herself wearing a hijab and dressing modestly.
+In March 2025, she publicly announced her conversion to Islam following a visit to Malaysia the previous year; she was reportedly deeply influenced by the culture and religious environment, particularly in Kuala Lumpur, and adopted the Muslim name Nuray Istiqbal.
+Her conversion garnered a mixed reaction, with both outrage and some support from Muslim communities, as well as skepticism from some fans.

-Since her conversion, she has expressed interest in learning more about Islamic practices and has occasionally shared aspects of her journey on social media.
-In interviews, she has emphasized her commitment to personal growth and distancing herself from her past career.
+Since her conversion, Istiqbal has expressed interest in learning more about Islamic practices and has occasionally shared aspects of her journey on social media.
+In interviews, she has emphasized her commitment to distancing herself from her porn career.